-Motor burnout cover (also known as fusion damage) is designed to cover you if the wiring of a household electrical appliance’s motor burns out.
-It’s typically offered with home and contents or contents only insurance policies as an optional extra.
+Motor burnout cover (also known as fusion damage) is designed to cover you if the wiring of a motor burns out in an electrical appliance at your home.
+It’s typically offered as an optional cover with home and contents insurance policies.

-The specifics of what’s covered for motor burnout may differ between policies and insurance providers, so you should always read the relevant Product Disclosure Statement (PDS) for the full details of your coverage before you buy a policy.
+The specifics of what’s covered for motor burnout may differ between policies and insurance providers, so you should always read the relevant Product Disclosure Statement (PDS) for the full details of your cover options before you buy a policy.

 However, these are some common inclusions and exclusions of motor burnout cover.